Bike Walk Avon CT

 Avon Trail History

-The town of Avon was settled in 1645 and became known as the Northington section of Farmington.
-In 1825, encouraged by the success of the Erie Canal, construction of the Farmington Canal was begun, with the hopes that New Haven could successfully compete with the bustling Hartford river port.
-The canal would facilitate passage of goods from southern CT to central MA.
-The town was ideally located at the intersection of the Albany Turnpike (connecting Hartford, CT with Albany,NY) and the Farmington Canal (connecting New Haven, CT to Northampton, MA).
+Avon was ideally located at the intersection of the Albany Turnpike (connecting Hartford, CT with Albany,NY) and the Farmington Canal.
 Hoping to partake in the industrial boom of the time, the town became incorporated in 1830.
-The canal was completed in 1835, however never turned a profit, therefore by 1847, the route was converted to a railroad passage known as the "Canal Line", which continued to be used in town until 1987.
+The canal was completed in 1835, however never turned a profit, therefore by 1850, it's approximate route became the railroad passage known as the "Canal Line".
+This rail line was active in town until 1987.

 Our Leadership